 [AUTHOR'S NOTE: This was written as liner notes for a project that never materialized.
 Might as well share it.]

 I admit it: as rooted as I am in the R&B sound of the 40s and 50s, I still get a kick out of the Marcels' "Blue Moon."
-It was a great sound in 1961 and it's weathered well for 45 years.
+It was a great sound in 1961 and it's weathered well over all these years.

 The Marcels began their career in Pittsburgh, Pennsylvania in 1959.
 Forming at Oliver Allegheny High School, they originally consisted of Cornelius "Nini" Harp (lead and guitar), Ronald "Bingo" Mundy (first tenor), Gene Bricker (second tenor), Richard Knauss (baritone), and Fred Johnson (bass).
 [A racially-mixed group, Cornelius, Ronald, and Fred were black; Gene and Richard were white.]
 The name came from the wavy "marcelled" hairstyle (think back to early Dick Powell movies).